Time I thought, to have a closer look at that staple trail snack of many a hiker- the Snickers bar.

 The Snickers Protein bar contains 18g of protein and was advertised as providing just 190kcal.
 However I find that the bars as purchased have 199kcal.
 What is shocking is the vast mark-up in price that has been realised.
 While a regular Snickers bar (containing 9.4g of protein) can be picked up in a supermarket for 60p, (though packs of four can often be found for £1), on release the Snickers Protein was made available at a recommended retail price of £2.19.
 So, a real bargain there then!
 Also, about as far removed from the hikers friend, a regular choccy Snickers bar, as you can get.

-Beside the attempt at marketing these bars as a premium product, a step-above and with supposedly little in common with the sweets of norm, these are as far removed from healthy eating as any other Snickers bar.
+Beside the attempt at marketing these bars as a premium product, a step-above and with supposedly little in common with the sweets of norm, these are as far removed from healthy eating as almost any other Snickers bar.

 Don’t believe the marketing blurb, the Snickers Flapjack isn’t a flapjack and it isn’t a Snickers.
 Instead, it is pretty unsatisfying, messy, complicated texture and taste that fails to deliver on both fronts, pass them by…

-The most recent variety I have come across is an especially sweet tasting offering.
+A more recent variety I have come across is an especially sweet tasting offering.
 The white chocolate covered Snickers White is uncommonly encountered in the UK and you need to go searching.
 Time will tell if it becomes more widely available.
 It is, truth be told, slightly sickly in its intense sweetness.
 I was reminded of the taste of condensed milk and the savouriness of the peanuts is slightly swamped.

 I am hopeful that the slightly smaller Snickers Sticks, more commonly found available in Germany and other places, will be made available in the UK.
 I like the size of these bar.
 Each weighs 21.5g and provides 107kcal of the normal Snickers loveliness.
 This is a really handy size and, if priced correctly, would fill a niche in the confectionery market.